Main / Edit / History / / Users Area

 Lets rewrite our hello class:

 Since we will be routing URLs, let's include the url_dispatcher.h and url_mapper.h header file.
-Your include list should look like:
+Your include list should look like this:

 #include <cppcms/application.h>